mkozjak/node-telnet-client/README.md

 ### connection.shell(callback) -> Promise

 Starts an interactive shell session.
 Returns a duplex stream which can be used to read and write data.

+### connection.getSocket() -> net.Socket

+Returns a duplex stream that can be used for connection hopping.
+See 'sock' option.

 ### connection.end() -> Promise